zliuxyz/freesound-audio-tagging/README.md

 # Freesound General-Purpose Audio Tagging Challenage

 ## About
-This project is about the Freesound General-Purpose audio Tagging Challenage on Kaggle.
+This project is for the Freesound General-Purpose audio Tagging Challenage on Kaggle.

 ## Team member
 Zongming Liu - B00784897 - zongming.liu@dal.ca